charto/autogypi/README.md

     "dependencies": [
         "nbind"
     ],
+    "resolver": "gypiresolver.js",
     "output": "auto.gypi"
 }
 ```

 Required npm modules are listed in dependencies.
 These could perhaps later be parsed automatically from the package.json file, but
 currently listing them in the configuration file allows listing only the modules containing C++ code relevant to your node-gyp project.

+Modules should include a copy of `gypiresolver.json` from this package.
+If the path to it is omitted from `autogypi.js`, it's assumed
+to be found in the module's root directory.

 Include the generated `auto.gypi` from your `binding.gyp` file: